ns1-terraform/terraform-provider-ns1/website/docs/r/notifylist.html.markdown

 Notify List Notifiers (`notifications`) support the following:

 * `type` - (Required) The type of notifier.
 Available notifiers are indicated in /notifytypes endpoint.
 * `config` - (Required) Configuration details for the given notifier type.
+  * `email` - Email to notify to; required for type = "email"
+  * `service_key` - Service key of the Pagerduty integration to notify to; required for type = "pagerduty"
+  * `sourceid` - Source id of the datafeedto notify to; required for type = "datafeed"
+  * `url` - URL to notify to; required for type = "webhook" and "slack"
+  * `username` - Username to notify as; required for type = "slack"
+  * `channel` - Channel to notify to; required for type = "slack"
+  * `headers` - Headers to add in the notification (optional for type = "webhook"): because they're encoded as a string, they have to be in alphabetical order and separated by carriage return, e.g. `"Accept: application/json\nContent-Type: application/json"`

 ## Attributes Reference